certtools/intelmq/docs/Bots.md

         }```

         It will ensure `extra.tags` is treated as `json`.
- * `"text"`: only process the lines containing or not containing specified text, to be used in conjection with `text_type`
+ * `"filter_text"`: only process the lines containing or not containing specified text, to be used in conjection with `filter_type`
- * `"text_type"`: value can be whitelist or blacklist.
-If `whitelist`, only lines containing `text` will be processed, if `blacklist`, only lines NOT containing the text will be processed.
+ * `"filter_type"`: value can be whitelist or blacklist.
+If `whitelist`, only lines containing the text in `filter_text` will be processed, if `blacklist`, only lines NOT containing the text will be processed.

      To process ipset format files use
      ```
         {
-            "text": "ipset add ",
+            "filter_text": "ipset add ",
-            "text_type": "whitelist",
+            "filter_type": "whitelist",
             "columns": [ "__IGNORE__", "__IGNORE__", "__IGNORE__", "source.ip"]
         }
      ```